pretrainedmchns/yawn-counter/README.md

 The following are some low hanging fruits for you to try:

-- Add code to make the yawn countre robust to camera angle changes and duration of yawn.
+- Add code to make the yawn counter robust to camera angle changes and duration of yawn.
 - Add code for automatic threshold calculation.

 # Feedback